Trump opioid plan includes death penalty for traffickers

 He made similar comments at a recent White House summit on opioids.
 “Some countries have a very, very tough penalty — the ultimate penalty.
 And, by the way, they have much less of a drug problem than we do,” Trump said.
 “So we’re going to have to be very strong on penalties.”

-The Justice Department said the federal death penalty is available for several limited drug-related offenses, including violations of the “drug kingpin” provisions of federal law.
+White House officials referred questions about the death penalty and drug traffickers to the Justice Department, which said the federal death penalty is available for several limited drug-related offenses, including violations of the “drug kingpin” provisions in federal law.

 Doug Berman, a law professor at Ohio State University, said it was not clear that death sentences for drug dealers, even for those whose product causes multiple deaths, would be constitutional.
 Berman said the issue would be litigated extensively and would have to be definitively decided by the U.S. Supreme Court.